 The best grind size to use with an AeroPress coffee maker is between drip grind and espresso grind.
 We call this a medium-fine grind size.
 A medium-fine grind size prevents most drip through while not being too difficult to press through.
 If you use a grind size that is coarser than medium-fine, you may see a dripthrough rate that is up to 2x faster than you see with a medium-fine grind.
 If you use a fine grind size, you may find it more difficult to press.

 The average bag of pre-ground store-bought coffee is a medium grind size that is optimized for drip coffee makers.

 When using your AeroPress coffee maker, applying less pressure actually makes the process faster and simpler.
 Pressing down too hard compacts the coffee grounds in the chamber making it difficult to plunge all the way down.
 Start by pressing down half an inch and hold the plunger there to let the air pressure in the chamber do the work for you.
 After another few seconds, press down another half inch and repeat until you’re all done.

-Most people think good coffee is brewed in hot, hot water.
-But water that’s too hot can over-extract flavor compounds and release unfavorable flavors, such as bitterness and ash.
-However, brewing with water that isn’t hot enough can result in under extraction, and sour, thin-tasting coffee.
+People typically think that good coffee is brewed in very hot water, but using water that is too hot can actually yield bitter, unpleasant flavors.
+That said, brewing with water that isn’t hot enough can lead to sour or flavorless coffee.
 Cold extraction for cold brew is an exception to this rule because a long stir time and finer grind compensate for the lower water temperature.
-Learn how to make Cold Brew with your AeroPress here.
+Learn how to make cold brew with your AeroPress Original or AeroPress Go.

-We recommend 80 degrees for hot coffee and room temperature for cold brew.
+We recommend 175°F (80°C) water for hot coffee and room temperature water for cold brew.

-We recommend stirring the coffee and water together for 10 seconds before pressing.
+We recommend stirring the coffee and water together for 10 seconds (for hot coffee) or 60 seconds (briskly, for cold brew) before pressing.